TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/getting_started/ccs_launch.md

   - Other options, if recommended method cannot be used, are mentioned in \ref EVM_SOC_INIT
 - Make sure EVM boot mode switch is setup correctly based on the SOC initilization method
 \endcond
+\cond SOC_AM65X
+- Make sure you have done the steps for a SOC initialization method
+  - Recommended method is \ref EVM_SOC_INIT
+- Make sure EVM boot mode switch is setup correctly based on the SOC initilization method
+  - For the **RECOMMENDED** method, \ref EVM_SOC_INIT, the boot mode should be \ref BOOTMODE_NOBOOT
+\endcond
 \cond SOC_AWR294X || SOC_AM263X || SOC_AM263PX
   - For the **RECOMMENDED** method, \ref EVM_FLASH_SOC_INIT, the boot mode should be \ref BOOTMODE_QSPI
 \endcond